proprty.ai logo

 From data to decisions

 The practical value of domain-specific AI lies in how data is translated into maintenance decisions.
+The point is not to retrain models for each portfolio, but to apply them consistently to new decision contexts based on a shared data foundation.
 This starts with combining public data such as building age, construction type, energy labels and location with operational data from owners: inspection records, maintenance history, planned investments and budget constraints.

 Individually, these data sources provide partial insight.
 Together, they create a shared, structured view of the entire portfolio.
 From that foundation, AI can support the process that matters most: deciding what to do first.